 Kick off the New Year with a two-day football festival in Tucson.
-Coming in December 2020!
+Returns in December 2020!

-The NOVA® Home Loans Arizona Bowl takes over Arizona Stadium and downtown Tucson on New Year's Eve.
+The NOVA® Home Loans Arizona Bowl takes over Arizona Stadium with an after-party in downtown Tucson every year for New Year's Eve.

 It's an NCAA-certified match-up between bowl-eligible foes from the Mountain West and the Sun Belt conferences.
 Expect Tucson-style football-perfect weather -- not too hot, not too cold -- for this post-season college game.
 The festival begins with a pep rally the night before the game, followed the next morning by a gameday tailgate party on University of Arizona Mall before the big game begins at Arizona Stadium (a 10-minute walk from the mall), and afterward ends with a bowl bash in downtown Tucson (two miles from the stadium) featuring a New Year taco drop and a fireworks show.